 The gallery is available for hire as a venue for a variety of possible uses.
-Please see our separate website for more information about the Ground floor space, as well as the Studio - Basement space.
+Please see our separate website for more information about the Ground floor space.

 Inquiries please email

-White Lady Art is a New Contemporary Art gallery in Dublin, Ireland, featuring some of Ireland's best Lowbrow, Pop Surrealist, Urban, Graphic, Outsider and Folk Surrealist artists.
+White Lady Art is a New Contemporary Art gallery in Dublin, Ireland, featuring some of Ireland's best Lowbrow, Pop Surrealist, Urban & Street Art, Graphic, and New Gothic artists.
 We are also proud to represent artists from America and Europe.

-The gallery is a place collectors can come and see art that has previously lived on the periphery of art culture in Ireland; where artists can come and be inspired; where culture vultures can hang out and read one of our art books or magazines with a cuppa.
+The gallery is a place collectors can come and see art that has previously lived on the periphery of art culture in Ireland; where artists can come and be inspired; where you can hang out and read one of our art books or magazines.
 The emphasis is on enjoying the art, enjoying the space, and getting rid of pretension and high-culture diffidence.

 On the website you will find interviews and videos of artists and openings who are dedicated to their craft and are breaking down traditional molds of art practice.
 While the gallery will showcase New Contemporary art from around the world, many of these artists will be Ireland-based.

-Much of the art that is being lauded and applauded in cities such as London, Berlin, San Francisco and Los Angeles is also present and flourishing here in Ireland.
+Much of the art that is being celebrated in cities such as London, Berlin, San Francisco and Los Angeles is also present and flourishing here in Ireland.
 However, because Ireland has few places where artists can exhibit this ultra-modern art, and exhibiting in the many wonderful pop-up spaces in Dublin is expensive, it remains unseen and underground.

-White Lady Art will curate art exhibitions every two weeks that will bring a new generation of artists to the forefront of Irish modern art, and give them the exposure and respect they deserve.
+White Lady Art will curate art exhibitions every month that will bring a new generation of artists to the forefront of Irish modern art, and give them the exposure and respect they deserve.